osoblanco/Pixels/README.md

 # Pixels

-A capstone project for the end of  the Training.
-A little social network(instagram) like application that makes great use of Parse and lots of other services.
+A capstone project for the end of the iOS App Development training.
+Pixels is a small Instagram clone application that utilizes Parse for backend infrastructure and other 3rd party libraries (AFNetworking, MBProgressHUD etc).